It has long been a peril for youngsters trying to get through life at school - the fears posed by bullying.

 The Diana Award’s Anti-Bullying Campaign aims to empower and inspire young people to creatively explore bullying issues through drama, singing, photography, rap, graffiti art, public speaking - all led by celebrity talent.

 Stars like Will Poulter and Sam Retford play a key role in helping to get the message across, using their acting skills in the workshops to explore the best way to deal with bullying issues.

-Alex Holmes, deputy chief executive of The Diana Award said: “We wanted to bring this event outside London, where we also hold it, and Blackpool is a great place to do that.
+Alex Holmes added: “We wanted to bring this event outside London, where we also hold it, and Blackpool is a great place to that.

 “We already have links with this town because we brought an event here last year, and we have worked really well with Blackpool Council.

 “With the support of the council, we’ve reached out to schools in the area and have seen the impact of our work - training young people to be anti-bullying ambassadors.

 “At the Diana Award we understand the vital role young people, professionals and parents play in shaping attitudes and changing behaviours.

 “Support networks - particularly peer based - are vital when coping with bullying and we want to ensure that young people are at the heart of this.”

 One of those young ambassadors is 11 year old Ubaid Khan, a pupil at Blackpool's Gateway Academy.